Blog: Foreign watches with British hallmarks

 The watch and its case were manufactured in Stauffer's large modern factory in La Chaux-de-Fonds.
 A letter by J. Lecluse describing the Stauffer factory appeared in the journal of the British Horological Institute in September 1885, shortly after the watch shown here was manufactured, you can read it on may page about Stauffer at Stauffer, Son & Co.

-Watch cases made by Stauffer in La Chaux-de-Fonds were shipped over to Stauffer's office in England in batches, marked with Nicolet's sponsors mark and then sent to the London Assay Office at Goldsmiths' Hall to be assayed and hallmarked.
+Watch cases like this, made by Stauffer in La Chaux-de-Fonds, were shipped over to Stauffer's London office from where they were sent to the London Assay Office at Goldsmiths' Hall to be assayed and hallmarked.
 The cases were then returned to Switzerland for final finishing and for the watch mechanism to be put in to complete the watch, which was then returned to Britain to be sold.
 Whether the sponsor's mark was applied in Switzerland at the factory or in London is not clear.
 It is possible that the registered sponsor's mark punches could have been sent over to Switzerland and applied in the case making workshop.

-NB: This is different from watches where bare movements were imported and put into British made cases.
+This is different from the practice of bare movements being imported and put into British made cases.
 Right from its foundation in 1874 the Dennison Watch Case Company of Birmingham made cases for imported American and Swiss movements.
 Many gold cases were manufactured in Britain and fitted with Swiss movements as a result of the imposition of high import duties during the Great War.
 The cases discussed on this page were manufactured abroad, mainly in Switzerland, and hallmarked in Britain with traditional British hallmarks, including the lion passant on sterling silver and the crown on gold.
 They were then fitted with foreign movements, either in England or in Switzerland.